ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Introduction

-Multiple works have argued that in neural networks, ``the size [magnitude] of the weights is more important than the size [number of weights or parameters] of the network'' \citep{Bartlett1997,Neyshabur14,Zhang16}.
-This perspective gives insight into the generalization performance of overparameterized neural networks.
-That is, both theory and practice have indicated that generalization is not achieved by limiting the size of the network, but rather by controlling the magnitudes of the weights \citep{wei2018margin,nacson2019lexicographic,lyu2019gradient}.
-As networks are trained, they seek weights with minimal norm required to represent a function that accurately fits the training data.
-Such minimum norm solutions and the corresponding ``representational cost of a function'' play an important role in generalization performance.
-A number of papers have studied representation costs and implicit regularization from a function space perspective associated with neural networks.
-Following a univariate analysis by \citet{savarese2019infinite}, \citet{ongie2019function} considers two-layer multivariate ReLU networks where the hidden layer has infinite width.
-Recent work by \citet{mulayoff2021implicit} connects the function space representation costs of two-layer ReLU networks to the stability of SGD minimizers. \citet{ergen2021revealing} consider representation costs associated with deep nonlinear networks, but place strong assumptions on the data distribution (i.e., rank-1 or orthonormal training data).
+\paragraph{Representation costs} In neural networks, it has been argued that ``the size [magnitude] of the weights is more important than the size [number of weights or parameters] of the network" \cite{Bartlett1997}, an idea reinforced by \cite{Neyshabur14,Zhang16} and yielding insight into the generalization performance of overparameterized neural networks \citep{lyu2019gradient,nacson2019lexicographic,neyshabur2015norm,wei2018margin}.
+Networks trained with weight decay regularization seek weights with minimal norm required to represent a function that accurately fits the training data.
+Therefore, minimal norm solutions and the corresponding \emph{representation cost} of a function play an important role in generalization performance.